-This page presents brief updates on the current state of work on the I.Sicily project and website.
+This page presents brief updates and news on the current state of work on the I.Sicily project, website and collaborations.

 22 February 2017